MicrosoftDocs/msteams-docs/msteams-platform/teams-faq.md

 ## Microsoft Graph

 <details>
-<summary>We are wondering when the user sets the preferred time to get a notification, can we also get their timezone automatically?
+<summary>We're wondering when the user sets the preferred time to get a notification, can we also get their timezone automatically?
 Any function may be in graph API where we can get the user's location?</summary>

 <br>
 Response: